-An annotated bibliography might be an overview of a topic, or it might be something you write in preparation for a specific research essay.
-Many annotated bibliographies include:
+An annotated bibliography is a list of references that includes brief commentary about each one.
+This type of bibliography might give an overview of a topic, or it might be something you write in preparation for a specific research essay.
+Annotated bibliography entries often include:

 A citation to the article, chapter, or other work